 Wood Therapy Massage

-A quick-paced technique which combines lymphatic massage and wooden tools.
+A quick-paced technique which combines lymphatic drainage and wooden tools.
 A fun, relaxing, and confidence-boosting treatment.

 • Improves tissue health